-If you’re planning a Yukon road trip, I am going to assume you will have the basics.
+If you’re planning a road trip around Canada’s amazing Yukon Territory, there are a few items that will greatly improve your experience.
+I am going to assume you will have the basics.
 Like, you know, a vehicle, snacks, a camera, spare set of keys, clothes, toiletries and a great road trip playlist.
 The essentials I am talking about are four things I wish we had been more aware of before we headed to the Yukon.
-I hope they help you have an even better road trip.
+I hope they help you have an even better road trip in Yukon!

-The Milepost is a mile-by-mile (American publishers, what can you do) guide to the major roads leading to Alaska.
+The Milepost is a mile-by-mile guide to the major roads leading to Alaska.
 All the main routes through British Columbia and Alberta are described, including the Icefields Parkway, Stewart-Cassiar, the Sea-to-Sky, the Coquihalla, Vancouver Island’s Highway 19 and of course, the Alaska Highway.
-Alongside commercial and organised camping sites, rustic camping (i.e. unofficial) spots are noted, along with gas stations, the best laybys for scenic views, maps of towns…just everything you could imagine.
-And it is all transcribed in mile-by-mile detail.
+Alongside commercial and organised camping sites, rustic camping (i.e. unofficial) spots are also noted, along with gas stations, the best laybys for scenic views and maps of towns.
+It includes just about everything you ever imagine.

 Bug spray and bug nets

 Realistically, we only used these wearable nets for maybe four days total during two and a half months during our Yukon road trip.
-We also had a mosquito net over our bed in the van, which was also absolutely necessarily during a certain timeframe.
-The moral of the story is that strong bug spray is an must, and the other nets handy to have in reserve for particularly infested areas.
+We also had a mosquito net over our bed in the van.
+At one point, we would have got very little sleep without this net.
+The moral of the story is that strong bug spray is an absolute must.
+The other nets are handy to have in reserve for areas that are particularly infested.

 Both grizzly bears and black bears are not an uncommon sight on the roads in the Yukon during the summer, so you must be bear aware while driving through the territory.
 If you are lucky enough to spot a bear on the roadside and there is no traffic behind you, slow down and pull over when able to do so safely.
 Stop in a safe place where other motorists can see you and remain a respectful distance away from the bear.
-Do not leave your vehicle or feed the bear – human interaction can cause habituation and effectively kill the bear.
-If it starts to approach you, it is best to move on quickly.
+Do not leave your vehicle and never, ever feed the bear.
+Human interaction can cause habituation and effectively kills the bear.

 A sense of adventure and plenty of time